-SLO 8: Lead the ED shift

-KC1. have an awareness of others' workload and support other staff members

-KC2. be able to function as part of the senior clinical team in the ED overnight

-KC3. be able to provide support to ED staff of various levels and disciplines on the ED shift

-KC4. be able to liaise with the rest of the acute / urgent care team and wider hospital as part of the senior ED team

-KC5. be able to maintain situational awareness throughout the shift to ensure safety is optimised

-KC6. be able to anticipate challenges, generate options, make decisions and effectively communicate these to the team as part of the senior ED team

-Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help

-- Able to commence initial management with no supervisor involvement - Knows how to safely deal with violent or threatening situations - Able to handle common but challenging situations: - o self-discharge against advice - o capacity assessment - o child safeguarding issues - Police/FME enquiries (acting within legal frameworks) - Aware of national legislation and legal responsibilities, including safeguarding vulnerable groups - Behaves in accordance with ethical and legal requirements - Demonstrates ability to offer apology or explanation when appropriate - Demonstrates ability to ensure that medical legal factors are considered openly and consistently - Interacts effectively with hospital colleagues when handing over the care of patients, particularly when this appears troublesome - Liaises effectively with healthcare professionals outside the hospital about patient care
+SLO 8: Lead I the ED shift Key Capabilities At point of credentialing, the PEM-ACP will: KC1. have an awareness of others' workload and support other staff members KC2. be able to function as part of the senior clinical team in the ED overnight KC3. be able to provide support to ED staff of various levels and disciplines on the ED shift KC4. be able to liaise with the rest of the acute / urgent care team and wider hospital as part of the senior ED team KC5. be able to maintain situational awareness throughout the shift to ensure safety is optimised KC6. be able to anticipate challenges, generate options, make decisions and effectively communicate these to the team as part of the senior ED team Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help Descriptors Able to commence initial management with no supervisor involvement Knows how to safely deal with violent or threatening situations Able to handle common but challenging situations: self-discharge against advice capacity assessment child safeguarding issues Police/FME enquiries (acting within legal frameworks) Aware of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaves in accordance with ethical and legal requirements Demonstrates ability to offer apology or explanation when appropriate Demonstrates ability to ensure that medical legal factors are considered openly and consistently Interacts effectively with hospital colleagues when handing over the care of patients, particularly when this appears troublesome Liaises effectively with healthcare professionals outside the hospital about patient care

-Domain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement
+GPCsDomain 5: Capabilities in leadership and team-working Domain 6: Capabilities in patient safety and quality improvement• patient safety • quality improvement